justinribeiro/zotero-google-scholar-citation-count/RoadMap.md

         - can't get around some sort of batching/sequencing
         - if you throw 100 requests into the event loop, they'll happen no matter what
         - i.e. you have to stop throwing requests into the event loop once you get the first captchas, then wait for the captcha to be resolved
+- properly handle a 429
+    - i.e. pause request for the specified time

 ## 2.2.0
-- author shinanigans
+- author & date shinanigans
     - sometimes papers are not found because not all authors are listed as such on google scholar
+    - same goes for the date
     - **solution/workaroud**
-        - if no citation is found retry with permutations of authors, decreasing in number of authors
         - depends on the ability to redo requests at will
+        - start with dropping the date
+        - if still no citation is found retry with permutations of authors, decreasing in number of authors
-        - probably increases scholar query accuracy
+        - probably increases scholar query success rate
             - e.g. "Probabilistic roadmaps for path planning in high-dimensional configuration spaces"
             - there's different versions!
-        - big but(t): might increase rate of false positives
+        - big but(t): probably increases rate of false positives
+        - how to signify the confidence in the zitation count?

 ## Soon(tm)
 - **note** this is a randomly ordered todo list